learn-co-curriculum/dsc-pandas-eda-lab/README.md

-# Boston Housing Dataset
+# Project - EDA with Pandas Using the Boston Housing Data

+## Introduction

+In this section you've learned a lot about importing, cleaning up, analysing (using descriptive statistics) and visualizing data.
+In this more free form project you'll get a chance to practice all of these skills with the Boston Housing data set.

+## Objectives
+You will be able to:
+* Show mastery of the content covered in this section

+# Goals

-Begin to use your data munging and visualization skills to conduct an exploratory analysis of the dataset below.
+Use your data munging and visualization skills to conduct an exploratory analysis of the dataset below.
 At minimum, this should include:

 * Loading the data (which is stored in the file train.csv)
 * Finding variables with high correlation (use the np.corrcoeff method in combination with iteration)